WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 }]
 ```

-There's pros and cons to both.
+There are pros and cons to both.

 Option 1 allows a verifier to only obtain and see the revocation status of a single certificate.
-A verifier would not be able to see the revocation status of certificates in which they do not have possesion of.
+A verifier would not be able to see the revocation status of certificates in which they do not have possession of.
 A standard practice of making UUID-based certificate IDs should prohibit verifiers from guessing another certificate ID.

 However, option 1 allows the issuer to see, log, monitor (etc.) against a specific certificate.
-They would be able to see what IP address, origin, etc. was trying to verify a specific individual's certificate and then infur certain things.
+They would be able to see what IP address, origin, etc. was trying to verify a specific individual's certificate and then infer certain things.

-Since option 2 is pulling an entire list of revocation events, it is not revealed to the issuer who is getting verified, but it does reveal to verifiers each and ever revocation event they have ever made and why.
+Since option 2 is pulling an entire list of revocation events, it is not revealed to the issuer who is getting verified, but it does reveal to verifiers every revocation event they have ever made and why.
 In the case of a large revocation list, the verifier may have to wait for all of the revocations to get processed and retrieved.

-There has not be very good consensus yet on what method of revocation/status lists should be used for Verifiable Credentials, and thus no standards yet.
-Ideally there is a generic `RevocationServiceEndpoint` not specific to Blockcerts revocation lists, but in order to not conflict with other methods that might be created, I'm suggesting we label this as a Blockcerts-specific revocation endpoint.
+There has not been a very good consensus yet on what method of revocation/status lists should be used for Verifiable Credentials, and thus no standards yet.
+Ideally, there is a generic `RevocationServiceEndpoint` not specific to Blockcerts revocation lists, but to not conflict with other methods that might be created, I'm suggesting we label this as a Blockcerts-specific revocation endpoint.

-Instead of the Blockcerts standard picking one of these two methods, it's possible that we support both and allow issuers to decide for themselves which makes better sense for their organization.
+Instead of the Blockcerts standard picking one of these two methods, we may support both and allow issuers to decide for themselves which makes better sense for their organization.

 #### Example